sveltejs/svelte-eslint-parser/README.md

         svelteFeatures: {
           /* -- Experimental Svelte Features -- */
           /* It may be changed or removed in minor versions without notice. */
+          // If true, it will analyze Runes.
+          // By default, it will try to read `compilerOptions.runes` from `svelte.config.js`.
+          // However, note that if it cannot be resolved due to static analysis, it will behave as false.
+          runes: false,
+          /* -- Experimental Svelte Features -- */
+          /* It may be changed or removed in minor versions without notice. */
           // Whether to parse the `generics` attribute.
           // See https://github.com/sveltejs/rfcs/pull/38
           experimentalGenerics: false,